basileMarchand/basictools-frozen/docs/Examples/PrePostDeepLearning.rst

    :figclass: align-center
    :name: _figPrePost_img1

-   Example pf deep learning pre/post
+   Example of deep learning pre/post

 The mesh and solution associated to a previously computed flow field is read (see also :numref:`_figPrePost_img1`, top-left image):